Profit Shifting of Multinational Corporations Worldwide: Results

 Additional robustness checks and sensitivity analyses focus on the data itself and, in particular, on missing data imputation.
-In accordance with the design of the individual methods, this missing data imputation does not affect our preferred semi-elasticity methods of estimating the scale of profit shifting, but only influences the measures of misalignment and the subsequent redistribution of the shifted profit for all methods: x.
-We estimate missing data using 1,000 bootstrapped data samples (Section \ref{sec:methodology_extrapolation}) to show the consistency of our results in relation to variations in data coverage.
+In accordance with the design of the individual methods, this missing data imputation does not affect our preferred semi-elasticity methods of estimating the scale of profit shifting, but only influences the measures of misalignment and the subsequent redistribution of the shifted profit for all methods: (viii) We estimate missing data using 1,000 bootstrapped data samples (Section \ref{sec:methodology_extrapolation}) to show the consistency of our results in relation to variations in data coverage.
 In the main results we use the median of the samples.
-The confidence intervals are included in Figure \ref{fig:ci_misalignment}. xi.
-We compare the location of employees and revenue according to our missing data model with the information in the original data as well as GDP, showing how our method addresses the limitations of these two alternatives (Figure \ref{fig:share_economies}). xii.
-We compare our missing data imputation method with other models, including with penalised linear regression (Appendix \ref{sec:appendix_missing}), showing that our method has higher predictive power. xiii.
-Finally, we run a robustness test in which the data of China was not adjusted.
-This decreases profit shifted by 9\%, especially reducing profit shifted towards China.
+The confidence intervals are included in Figure \ref{fig:ci_misalignment}. (ix) We compare the location of employees and revenue according to our missing data model with the information in the original data as well as GDP, showing how our method addresses the limitations of these two alternatives (Figure \ref{fig:share_economies}). (x) Finally, we compare our missing data imputation method with other models, including with penalised linear regression (Appendix \ref{sec:appendix_missing}), showing that our method has higher predictive power.

-These robustness checks and sensitivity analyses show how our results are robust to changes in the methodology.